erturian/table_encounter/Core_Concepts.md

 **Critical Tests:** Some tests also take into account critical successes and critical failures.
 In these tests, a roll of 1 is always a critical failure, and a roll of 6 is always a critical success.

 ## Stress and incapability
-The toughness value of a character determines how well they can withstand wounds or stress situations in combat.
-Each time the character takes damage, their stress level increases by the same amount.
+A character's Toughness value determines how well they can withstand wounds and stressful situations in combat.
+Risky maneuvers and opposing combat actions can induce stress, while safer situations may help reduce the stress on a character.
+The actual amount of stress is tracked using the character's stress level.

+**At the start of their activation**, check the character's stress level.
+- If it doubles the toughness value, immediatly reduce their toughness by 1
-At the start of their activation, check the character's stress level.
-If it equals or exceeds the character's toughness value, they break down and must stay idle to recover.
+- Now, if it equals or exceeds the character's toughness value, they break down and must stay idle to recover.
 Resolve the following steps:

 1. Lose all Activation Points.
 2. Perform a stress test (critical toughness test).